romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide_extended.md

 Additionally, Cabo Ortegal granulitic formations contain Si-poor rocks Fe-Ti-rich rocks primarily composed of Cpx, Grt, and pargasitic Amp in variable proportions (**Figs. 2.3** & **4.2**).
 In the *Bacariza* formation, these Fe-Ti-rich rocks form a continuous layer along the contact with the *Uzal* peridotite massif to the W and the Opx-free granulites to the E (**Fig. 2.3**).
 In *Monte Agudo*, they are enclosed in Opx-free, Amp-rich granulites and bound by a tectonic contact to the S, leaving their overlying unit unobserved.
 These Si-poor Fe-Ti-rich rocks also occur in all three formations as elongated lenses parallel to the tectonic foliation embedded in the granulitic matrix (see **Fig. 4.2c**).

-This excursion includes the **Bacariza granulites**, which are the best-preserved examples within the Cabo Ortegal Complex.
+This excursion includes the **Bacariza* granulites, which are the best-preserved examples within the Cabo Ortegal Complex.
 Apart from some volumetrically minor and exotic types, such as leptynitic gneisses, calcite-rich granulites (Fig. 4.3e), and Mg-rich granulites ([Galán & Marcos, 2000](https://doi.org/10.1016/S0024-4937(00)00020-7); Puelles, 2004), the Bacariza granulites can be grouped into five primary types based on their silica content, ranging from ultramafic to acidic compositions:

 - **Si-poor (ultramafic to mafic) Fe-Ti-rich rocks**.
 These coarse- to medium-grained rocks are bi- or tri-mineralic, consisting primarily of Grt-Cpx-Prg, with Pl+Qtz content < 5 %.
 They range from dominant pyrigarnites ([Vogel, 1967](https://repository.naturalis.nl/pub/505641)), composed mainly of Cpx-Grt, to pyribolites (Cpx-Amp) or horblendites (Amp) with all grades in between (**Fig. 4.2a**).